shellyligithub/High-Yield-Stock-Selector/README.md

 ## Features
 To-do list:
-* Launch the querying program every certain period of time and email the results if available.
+* Take impact of stock split into account
+* Compare the performance of major stock index growth rate in the same amount of period

 ## Status
 Project is:  _finished_ and can be enriched by completing the to-do list